Communication in Relationships: Why It’s Important and How to Improve It

 “Additionally, many people find it hard to communicate with their partners because they might be worried about upsetting or hurting their partner or are hurt or upset themselves, and thus are unsure how to effectively express this,” she adds.

-Luckily, anyone can learn how to communicate better in a relationship.
+Luckily, anyone can learn how to work through these communication issues to improve their relationship well-being.
 Below, the experts share their tips on how to have better communication skills.

 9 tips to improve communication in relationships